whataboutpets/minimal-mistakes/_posts/cats/2019-02-19-how-to-get-rid-of-cat-allergies.md

 A thorough wash will get rid of them.

-The following [study](https://www.ncbi.nlm.nih.gov/pubmed/11544455){:target="_blank"} investigated the effectiveness of laundry to remove cat allergens.
+The following [study](https://www.ncbi.nlm.nih.gov/pubmed/11544455){:target="_blank" rel="noopener"} investigated the effectiveness of laundry to remove cat allergens.

 The result?